 - Mt.
 Mansfield: Vermont’s highest peak at 4,393′ is situated on the Long Trail, a 265-mile trail system running throughout Vermont, which crosses Mt.
 Mansfield and Spruce Peak in Stowe.
 Two trail-heads are located in Smugglers’ Notch.
 The Green Mountain Club, located on Route 100 between Waterbury and Stowe, is an excellent resource for questions about hiking the Long Trail and others in the area.

-- Stowe Pinnacle: A moderate hike with views of the Green Mountains (including Mt.
-Mansfield) as well as the Sterling and Worcester ranges.
+- Stowe Pinnacle: A moderate hike with views of the Green Mountains, including Mt.
+Mansfield, as well as the Sterling and Worcester ranges, including nearby Mt.
+Elmore.

 - Waterfalls, pools and basins: Take a leisurely walk to popular Swimming Holes.

 - Guided hikes: Get a unique perspective of Stowe through a local trail guide.
-Customizable guided hikes are available through Peace Pups Tours and Pinnacle Ski & Sports.
+Customized guided hikes are available through various outfitters.